-3. Finance the field, just as you would a building project.
+3. Finance the track, just as you would a building project.

-Beynon, in partnership with PNC Sports & Entertainment Finance Group (part of Cincinnati-based PNC Equipment Finance), helps organizations install the track surface of their dreams with nothing more than a small down payment.
+Beynon, in partnership with TCF Financial, helps organizations install the track surface of their dreams with nothing more than a small down payment.
 The balance of the project’s cost can be paid off over the next several years at highly competitive interest rates.

 Typical financing terms with Beynon Financial are for between two and eight years, and payments can be scheduled monthly, quarterly or annually to match the timing of fiscal budgets.
 This option allows facility owners to retain their cash and use their Beynon surface to generate revenue that will help cover regular payments.
 It also helps hedge inflation by budgeting today’s costs to today’s revenues and tomorrow’s costs to future revenues.

 Money is out there, waiting to be awarded to facilities serious about installing a Beynon track.
 Research the federal, state and local grants available in your area.
 Additional funds can come in the form of private grants too, such as the USA Track & Field Foundation’s Youth Club Grant, which helps to expand existing youth programs, provide additional competitive opportunities for children and enhance the track and field experience for all participants.